jortencio/superset/README.md

 * Though the Python version can be overwritten, Superset module has only been tested on Python 3.8
 * Superset app configuration file limited to options currently specified in the epp template
 * It currently only installs the current latest version of the python Superset library
-* The admin_config parameter is limited in that any previously configured admin users will remain in Superset's DB and will need to be removed manually within the Superset
+* The admin parameters are limited in that any previously configured admin users will remain in Superset's DB and will need to be removed manually within the Superset
   * i.e. Log in as a user with the Admin role, click on *Settings* and under *Security* click on *List User*.
 Here you can see the previous admin user and delete the entry)

 ## Development